kb-dk/rights-access-metadata/README.md

 bibliographic record, enabling scripts to do automatic checks for accessibility.

-This note gives examples how to encode the data exported from Cumulus in a way that enables preservation and discovery systems to deduce what they can or cannot do when it comes to presentation and licensing.
+This note gives examples how to encode the data exported from image database Cumulus in a way that enables preservation and discovery systems to deduce what they can or cannot do when it comes to presentation and licensing.